A.C.E. Language Institute at Montana State University

 Limited homestay options available.

-**** The Meal Plan varies depending on the option you choose.
+**** The Meal Plan is included with the residence hall fee and varies depending on the plan.
 See MSU residence page.

 ***** All students are required to have valid health insurance.
 Students must demonstrate health insurance coverage or purchase health insurance through A.C.E.
 Fees listed above cover the student during the 7.5-week session.
 Students may purchase additional coverage for vacation periods.
 View our health insurance plan here.

-Application and Housing Placement Fees$100 application fee and $250 housing placement fee are required at the time of application.
-They are non-refundable.
+Application Fee$100 application fee is required at the time of application.
+It is non-refundable.

 Cancellation and Refund Policy"Cancellation" means informing A.C.E. in writing before the first day of classes of a given prepaid session that the student will not attend.
 No refunds are offered after the session has started.
 There is a $250 cancellation fee applied for all cancellations regardless of the number of prepaid sessions.
 However, the balance of the sessions' tuition and refundable charges will be refunded if cancelled before the start of the session.
 Students must submit a completed Cancellation and Refund Form to A.C.E.
 No refunds are issued if a student is dismissed for disciplinary reasons.
 No refunds are issued for application, housing placement fees or insurance.
 Portions of requested refunds may be issued to agency organizations that the student selected.
 Refunds can also be applied to tuition and fees in future sessions by student request.
 Should there be any change to the cancellation and refund policy, the policy that was in place at the time of the student's prepayment shall be maintained until the end of the prepaid term.